DorisWarren/doctor-look-up/README.md

 ### Description

-**JavaScript Week 2** An application built to help you find a doctor near you, to treat your issues!
+**JavaScript Week 2** An application built to help you find a doctor near you!

 ### Setup | Installations Requirments